jgsteeler/divergent-flow-mvp/PRD.md

 - Support for three item types: note, action, reminder

 ### Phase 3: Review Queue (Current)
+- Consolidated Item data structure: all captures stored as unified Item objects with properties that evolve
+- Items start with text and createdAt, then gain inferredType, typeConfidence, and lastReviewedAt through the flow
+- migratedCapture property tracks whether items will eventually move to full action/note/reminder objects (future phase)
 - Priority-based review queue surfacing top 3 items needing attention
-- Review criteria based purely on confidence percentage: no type OR confidence < 90% OR invalid confidence data
+- Review criteria based purely on confidence percentage: no type OR confidence < 85% OR invalid confidence data
-- Priority algorithm: no type (highest priority) > invalid/low confidence (< 90% or invalid data) > oldest unreviewed (by lastReviewedAt or createdAt)
+- Priority algorithm: no type (highest priority) > invalid/low confidence (< 85% or invalid data) > oldest unreviewed (by lastReviewedAt or createdAt)
-- Items disappear from queue after review and confirmation (typeConfirmed=true)
+- Items disappear from queue after review and confirmation (confidence set to 100%)
-- Queue only shows unconfirmed items, keeping focus on what needs attention
+- Queue only shows items needing review, keeping focus on what needs attention
 - Maximum 3 items shown to avoid overwhelming ADHD users
 - Queue appears on page load and when there are unreviewed items (not when type confirmation dialog is open)
-- Type confirmation sets typeConfirmed=true, typeConfidence=100, and lastReviewedAt
+- Type confirmation sets typeConfidence=100 and lastReviewedAt
-- High confidence items (≥90%) are auto-confirmed with typeConfirmed=true and never appear in review queue
+- High confidence items (≥85%) are auto-saved with lastReviewedAt and never appear in review queue
 - Visual indicators for review priority and reasons

 ## Essential Features (Phase 1)

 ### 1. Quick Capture
-- **Functionality**: Large, always-accessible text input that accepts any natural language text with zero processing
+- **Functionality**: Large, always-accessible text input that accepts any natural language text
 - **Purpose**: Preserve fleeting thoughts instantly without any categorization overhead
 - **Trigger**: User focuses on capture input (default focus on load)
-- **Progression**: Focus input → Type thought → Press Cmd/Ctrl+Enter or click Capture → Visual confirmation → Input clears → Capture count updates → Ready for next capture
+- **Progression**: Focus input → Type thought → Press Cmd/Ctrl+Enter or click Capture → Item created with text and createdAt → Visual confirmation → Input clears → Item count updates → Type inference begins → Ready for next capture
-- **Success criteria**: Capture completes in under 1 second; no processing, no inference, just pure storage; helpful placeholder suggests asking about the app itself
+- **Success criteria**: Capture completes instantly; Item object created with minimal properties (id, text, createdAt, migratedCapture=false); helpful placeholder suggests asking about the app itself

 ### 2. Persistent Storage
-- **Functionality**: All captures are automatically saved to browser storage
+- **Functionality**: All items are automatically saved to browser storage as unified Item objects
-- **Purpose**: Build trust that thoughts won't be lost
+- **Purpose**: Build trust that thoughts won't be lost; provide consistent data structure that evolves
 - **Trigger**: Immediately on capture
-- **Progression**: Capture created → Saved to KV store → UI updates to show count
+- **Progression**: Item created → Saved to KV store with 'items' key → UI updates to show count
-- **Success criteria**: Captures persist across page refreshes; storage is transparent to user
+- **Success criteria**: Items persist across page refreshes; storage is transparent to user; all items use same Item structure

 ### 3. Discovery Guidance
 - **Functionality**: Helpful placeholder text that encourages users to ask about the app